 FIN11 Trading and Market Microstructure

 This course is an introduction to the art and science of trading.
-It will provide you with a good understanding of how securities markets work, experience with trading in simulated markets, and insight into how market structure and regulation are changing in response to innovations in information technology and competition among trading venues.
+It will provide you with a good understanding of how securities markets work, experience with interactive trading in markets, and insight into how market structure and regulation are changing in response to innovations in information technology and competition among trading venues.

 In terms of knowledge, the students will understand